- Places to Explore

 Residenz (Residence) Review

-Finally, tour the Hofgarten (Court Gardens).
-The 18th-century formal garden has stately gushing fountains and trim ankle-high shrubs outlining geometric flower beds and gravel walks.
+Finally, visit the formal Hofgarten (Court Gardens), to see its stately gushing fountains and trim ankle-high shrubs that outline geometric flowerbeds and gravel walks.

 Fodor's Trip Planning Ideas